 After two-plus years of barely leaving my neighborhood in LA, I’ve just had two weeks of really getting away, with a trip to New York City and the Spanish island of Mallorca.
 (I’m writing this on the plane home.)
 Leaving the house: Recommended!
 I saw so much, and I feel like my brain has been jolted out of a longstanding stupor that I hadn’t even realized had taken hold.

 One unexpected highlight was the 2022 Whitney Biennial, in New York—unexpected because I usually find these kinds of mega surveys totally overwhelming and run out of concentration energy after seeing about one-tenth of the works on display.
-But this time, for whatever reason, the moment I stepped away from one thing I got sucked into the next, and thereby rolled along on a wave of enthusiasm.
+But this time, for whatever reason, the moment I stepped away from one thing I got sucked into the next, and thereby rolled along on an ever-cresting wave of enthusiasm.

 It was raining outside, so I nearly skipped a trio of Charles Ray sculptures on the museum’s terrace.
 Trying to decide whether to venture out, I read the wall text by the door, and was delighted to find the following glimpse of the LA–based artist’s daily routine:

 Ray, an inveterate walker, has described a daily routine that informs his thinking: “I go to Burger King every day, not to eat but to think.
 I went to one in Madrid at four in the morning; it’s just like the one in LA, identical.
 Who is there, and what are they being promised?”

 Love it!
 (Though I had to wonder: Where does Ray live in LA that he can walk to a Burger King?
 I don’t often see them in pedestrian-friendly spots.)
 I headed out into the drizzle to see the sculptures, one of which, appropriately, depicted a man eating a burger.